Why are Pencils Yellow?

 During the 1800s, the best graphite in the world came from China.
 American pencil makers wanted a special way to tell people that their pencils contained Chinese graphite.

 In China, the color yellow is associated with royalty and respect.
-American pencil manufacturers began painting their pencils bright yellow to communicate this "regal" feeling and association with China.
-However, according to Henry Petroski's history of the pencil, the European producer Koh-I-Noor was the first to paint one of their pencils yellow.
+American pencil manufacturers began painting their pencils bright yellow to communicate this “regal” feeling and association with China.
+However, according to Henry Petroski’s history of the pencil, the European producer Koh-I-Noor was the first to introduce a yellow pencil.